-How to set up and activate iMessage for iPhone and iPad
+Get those coveted blue bubbles — set up iMessage on your iPhone

 - Launch Settings From your home screen.

-Tap the iMessage On/Off switch.
-The switch will be green when it's been turned on.
+Tap the On/Off switch beside iMessage.
+The switch will be green when it's turned on.

 You can repeat these steps at any time to turn off the ability to send and receive iMessages.